did-app/www/_articles/what-is-oauth-understanding-the-authorization-layer.md

   lastmod: 2020-05-15
 ---

 OAuth is short for Open Authorization.
-OAuth is a framework for token-based authorization on the internet.
+OAuth 2.0 is a framework for token-based authorization on the web.
 What does that mean?
-Basically, OAuth is a way for websites to share private information with each other.
+Basically, OAuth is a way for websites to share private information that belongs to an authenticated user of that website.
 Authorization tokens are issued which grants access to specific pieces of information hence the term token-based authorization.

 For example, let’s say you want your social media profile to share with a dating website your name, date of birth and height.
 OAuth can be used to authorize the dating app access to those details on your social media profile.
 The OAuth framework allows the social media profile to create an access token with certain attributes, such as an expiry date, which the dating website can use to access the data the token has scope for.